‘They did not receive justice today’: Families stunned, angered, disgusted by jury's decision to spare life of Parkland gunman

 “I’m going to go to the cemetery, and I’m going to tell my daughter what happened today,” Guttenberg said.
 “And I’m going to tell her I love her and always will.”

-A Fort Lauderdale jury on Thursday rejected the death penalty for Parkland gunman Nikolas Cruz, the decision to spare his life coming swiftly, after seven hours of deliberation over two days at the Broward County Courthouse.

-The verdict brought an end to the horrific testimony heard in the punishment phase of the trial, but the emotional wounds left by his Valentine’s Day rampage remain open and raw and permanent.
+The verdict brought an end to weeks of horrific testimony the families endured in the punishment phase of the trial, but the emotional wounds left by the Valentine’s Day rampage remain open and raw and permanent.

-The jury’s decision to avoid the death penalty stunned many parents who spoke at a news conference after the sentencing, saying the verdict made their pain even worse.
+The jury’s decision to avoid the death penalty stunned many parents who spoke at a news conference after the sentencing, saying the verdict has added to their suffering.

 “If this was not the most perfect death penalty case, then why do we have the death penalty at all?” she said.

-“I sent my daughter to school and she was shot eight times," said Lori Alhadeff, of her daughter, Alyssa, 14.
-“I just don’t understand this.”

-Said Alyssa’s father, Ilan Alhadeff: “I pray that animal suffers every day of his life in jail.”
+He acknowledges the vast majority of family members, including his parents, Philip and April, don’t share his view.
+April Schentrup was a Broward principal at the time of the tragedy.

+“It’s what I believe, and I’m willing to accept that,” Robert Schentrup said.

-For Max Schachter, whose 14-year-old son Alex was killed in the massacre, the gunman’s inhumanity justifies the maximum sentence.
+For a “devastated” Max Schachter, whose 14-year-old son Alex was killed in the massacre, the gunman’s purposeful inhumanity justifies the maximum sentence.

+“You listen to all the evidence, and understanding what he did to murder, going up and down all those three floors of stairs and hunting down all of his victims, shooting them from down the hall and then going over and executing them at point-blank range.
+How could you not give him the death penalty?” he said.

+Ryan Petty, father of 14-year-old Alaina Petty, was stunned that any of the jurors was not sufficiently moved by “the viciousness of what was done at Marjory Stoneman Douglas.”

+“They saw pictures and videos I haven’t seen.
+I don’t know how you can see that as a juror and walk away feeling good about that (verdict),” Petty said.

-Tony Montalto, who lost 14-year-old daughter Gina, was irate after the verdict.
+Tony Montalto, who lost his 14-year-old daughter Gina, was irate after the verdict.

 “She should not have been extinguished by this monster,” he told reporters.
 “Gina deserved better than she got.
 She deserved better.”